How Much Does it Cost to Sell a House?

 Depending on your situation, you may need or want to invest in new drapes, home décor that has more universal appeal and other items that your real estate agent or staging expert recommends.
 Some people rent furnishings as well, but others simply reposition furnishings in their home so that the space is aesthetically optimized.
 Generally, you should expect to spend up to one percent of the sales price on staging.

 If you’re downsizing, consider giving away or selling unwanted items.
 And renting a dumpster for the rest is a hassle-free way to dispose of items.

 Our Budget Friendly Landscape Projects for Front and Back Yard guide can help you spruce up landscape without spending a bunch.
 Remember to keep it fairly plain but neat and tidy rather than something complex the new owner will view as “someone else’s landscape ideas.”

 There are several expenses that buyers and sellers commonly negotiate.
-For example, a buyer may ask you to pay for a home warranty, the property inspection, the survey and the appraisal.
+For example, a buyer may ask you to pay for a home warranty, the property inspection, the land survey and the appraisal.
 Keep in mind that you do not need to make concessions in these areas.
 In a hot seller’s market, the buyer may not even attempt to negotiate on these points.
 However, it is smart to estimate approximately one to two percent of the sales price toward these and other negotiable costs.

 There are some closing costs that are the responsibility of the seller.
 For example, the seller is responsible for paying all outstanding expenses or payments related to the property.
 This could include outstanding HOA dues, outstanding property taxes and even liens.
 Generally, taxes and HOA dues will be prorated so that the seller only pays for expenses through his or her ownership period.